Raenom, 7.5 mg 56 pcs.

 Indications

-The therapy of stable angina pectoris in patients with normal sinus rhythm: When bta-adrenoblockers are intolerant or contraindicated; in combination with beta-adsnoblockers when stable angina symptoms are not adequately controlled against the optimal dose of a beta-adrenoblocker.
+Treatment of stable angina in patients with normal sinus rhythm: with intolerance or contraindications to the use of bsta-blockers; in combination with beta-blockers with inadequate control of symptoms of stable angina pectoris against the background of the optimal dose of beta-blocker.

 Chronic heart failure